 Politics can play around with trade agreements, but that alone isn’t going to change the global economy.
 Nor can politics prevent women and ethnic minorities from accessing the education system and gaining social power.

 Also, all the talk of a “rigged” election shows that this isn’t normal party politics.
-This is not a case of the opposition trying to win back the power the govern.
+This is not a case of the opposition trying to win back the power to govern.
 Trump and his followers don’t trust the political system; they position themselves outside of politics, protesting against politics.